ajeetraina/dhi-sample-demos/clickhouse-metrics-exporter/guides/guides.md

 ### Privileged ports

 Non-dev hardened images run as a nonroot user by default.
 As a result, applications in these images can't bind to privileged ports (below 1024) when running in Kubernetes or in Docker Engine versions older than 20.10.
-Configure your Rust applications to listen on ports 8000, 8080, or other ports above 1024.
+Configure your applications to listen on ports 8000, 8080, or other ports above 1024.

 ### Entry point